Juha Valjakkala: Imprisonment and escape attempts

 Valjakkala was given a life sentence on three counts of murder, while Routalammi received two years for complicity in assault and battery.
 Routalammi was released after serving half of her time, and Valjakkala was transferred to Finland to serve out the rest of his sentence.

 Valjakkala tried to escape from prison in 1991.

 In April 1994, Valjakkala fled the Riihimäki Prison in Finland where he was being held.
 He took a teacher as a hostage, but he was apprehended nearby and the hostage escaped the situation unscathed.

 In 2002, he escaped from Pyhäselkä prison and traveled to Sweden with his wife, and was captured after a large police operation in Långträsk.
 Upon returning to prison after the 2002 escape he tried to commit suicide by hanging himself in his cell.
 His next escape in 2004 from Sukeva prison lasted only 19 minutes and reached less than 1 km from the prison walls.

 Just after midnight on 28 November 2006 Valjakkala escaped for the fourth time, this time from the labor prison in Hamina.
 He was captured on the evening of 30 November 2006 by police Readiness Unit Karhuryhmä in Maunula, Helsinki.
 Police raided the apartment which was suspected to be Valjakkala's hideout.
 Valjakkala was captured without resistance.
 After the incident Valjakkala went back to closed prison.

 Valjakkala changed his name to Nikita Joakim Fouganthine in 2008 and later to Nikita Bergenström in 2013.

-On 25 October 2022, he once again escaped from open prison in Kervo, by not returning from a visit to the doctor.
+On 25 October 2022, he once again escaped from open prison in Kerava, by not returning from a visit to the doctor.
 He was arrested by the police the same day.